I have lived on the land of kimchi, walked the soil of its origin and tasted many different varieties of it.

 I had my kimchi sitting on a kitchen counter for a day where temperatures were 20-22C, and then I moved into a shed where temperatures were a bit lower 12-15C.
 It tasted ready on day 4-5, then I moved it into the fridge.

 Check on your kimchi regularly while it is fermenting.
-Having kimchi submerged under its juices will prevent from mould developing on top of exposed vegetables.
+Having kimchi submerged under its juices will prevent from mold developing on top of exposed vegetables.

-If your fermenting kimchi has developed mould, has a foul smell and is slimy it indicates that the harmful bacteria made it’s way in and the best is to throw it away and start over.
+If your fermenting kimchi has developed mold, has a foul smell and is slimy, it indicates that the harmful bacteria made it’s way in and the best is to throw it away and start over.

 Personally, I have never encountered the issue when fermenting cabbage.
 High sugar content may be the reason for slime to develop.